ozPop/learn.co-generated-blog/_posts/2016-07-08-Getting-to-know-Pry.md

 title: Getting to know Pry
 ---

+A "prymer" to Pry.(4)

 *Target audiance:* Ruby begginer, someone with little to no experience using Pry.

-Pry is a very powerful and feature rich REPL.
-This blog post will be an intro to Pry as well as a "prymer" to some of the features begginers should strive to get comfortable with.(4)
+Pry is a powerful and feature rich REPL.
+This blog post is an intro to Pry as well as to some of the features begginers should strive to get comfortable with.

 Index:

 * Description of REPL, IRB, and Pry
-* Examples of a couple common usecases
+* Examples of binding.pry
-* Access to documentation
+* How to access documentation in pry

 **What is REPL, IRB and PRY?**